mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/SteeringSystem.md

 ##### 2. Encoder Selection

 This steering wheel design will use a TRD-NA1024NW absolute rotary encoder with a resolution of 1024.
+The unique property of the absolute encoder is that the output will remain constant even if the encoder is not powered which allows the system to not lose the steering position when power is cycled.
 The Encoder a voltage rating of 12 to 24 VDC, and a maximum current consumption of 70 mA.
 The TRD-NA1024NW has 10 data bits, a VDD pin, and a GND pin.
 This requires a microcontroller with at least 10 digital GPIO pins and that can receive current of up to 32 mA from the rotary encoder.

 The encoder has 1024 unique 10-bit outputs than will be read into the MCU.
 The outputs of each pin are 10 V signals which are too high for the MCU to read becuase the Arduino digital input pins operate at 5 V. To overcome this issue, a simple two resistor voltage divider will be connected to each output of the encoder.
 To solve for the resitance needed, the below equation is used: